SIL-UND has a lot to offer! It can be overwhelming at first.

-There are two ways to start at SIL-UND if you have little or no background in linguistics: package a and the literacy megacourse.
-All you need is a minimum 2.75 GPA in two years of post-high-school study (with exceptions granted in some cases) and college-level ability in English.
+But, all you need to get started is a minimum 2.75 GPA in two years of post-high-school study (with exceptions granted in some cases) and college-level ability in English.

-First time students typically start off with package a courses.
+Most first-time students start off with package a courses.
 These courses have no special prerequisites, and introduce you to the field of linguistics.
 Phonetics.
 Grammar.
 Language Learning.
 Sociolinguistics.
-This is the place to start!

 Other students start with the literacy megacourse, which is offered in odd-numbered years.
-The package trains you to help a minority language community develop its own multilingual education program.
-Some people can use it to earn a Graduate Certificate at UND.
+(If you don’t have any prior linguistics courses, you should have some background in education.)
+The package trains you to help a minority language community develop its own literacy or multilingual education program.
+Some people can use it to earn a graduate certificate at UND.

 After package a, you’re ready for package b courses.
 These courses further build your preparation to do fieldwork on a language that’s never been described and interact with its speakers: Phonology.
 Field Methods.
 Media Technology.
 Ethnographic Methods.

-We are one of very few linguistics programs that include sign languages heavily in our courses.
-The phonetics, phonology, and grammar of signed languages each get their own class.
+We are one of very few linguistics programs that include sign languages alongside spoken languages in our courses.
+The phonetics, phonology, grammar and translation of signed languages each get their own class.
 Students can choose to learn a new sign language in Second Language Acquisition, and analyze one in Linguistic Field Methods.
 Most of our other classes pay attention to them too!